-The AD9522 allows flexible configuration of the PLL, accommodating various reference frequencies, PFD comparison frequencies, VCO frequencies, internal or external VCO/VCXO, and loop dynamics.
-This is accomplished by the various settings for the R divider, the N divider, the PFD polarity (only applicable to external VCO/VCXO), the antibacklash pulse width, the charge pump current, the selection of internal VCO or external VCO/VCXO, and the loop bandwidth.
-These are managed through programmable register settings (see Table 49 and Table 53) and by the design of the external loop filter.
+Configuration of the PLL is accomplished by programming the various settings for the R divider, N divider, PFD polarity, and charge pump current.
+The combination of these settings determines the PLL loop bandwidth.
+These are managed through programmable register settings (see Table 43 and Table 47) and by the design of the external loop filter.

-Successful PLL operation and satisfactory PLL loop performance are highly dependent upon proper configuration of the PLL settings, and the design of the external loop filter is crucial to the proper operation of the PLL.
+Successful PLL operation and satisfactory PLL loop performance are highly dependent on proper configuration of the PLL settings, and the design of the external loop filter is crucial to the proper operation of the PLL.